kvyatkovskys/KVKCalendar/README.md

 [Adding Package Dependencies to Your App](https://developer.apple.com/documentation/swift_packages/adding_package_dependencies_to_your_app)

 ## Usage for UIKit

 Import `KVKCalendar`.
 Create a subclass view `CalendarView` and implement `CalendarDataSource` protocol.
-Create an array of class `[Event]` and return this array in the function.
+Create an array of class `[Event]` and return the array.

 ```swift
 import KVKCalendar